A-i-Y-a/MotionProfileSim/README.md

 I don't have a test bot, so here's a simulator that assumes that the robot has closed-loop velocity PID.

+Since this is for school, everything in here is original code.
+In actual FRC, probably none of it will be original.

 ### Changelog

 * **October 22, 2019:** fixed more `double` to `int` issues and made quicksort work with sorting 2-dimensional arrays.
 The following methods in `PathGenerator` are confirmed to work: